dschmenk/PLASMA/README.md

 Assembly code in PLASMA is implemented strictly as a pass-through to the assembler.
 No syntax checking, or checking at all, is made.
 All assembly routines *must* come after all data has been declared, and before any PLASMA function definitions.
 Native assembly functions can't see PLASMA labels and definitions, so they are pretty much relegated to leaf functions.
 Lastly, PLASMA modules are re-locatable, but labels inside assembly functions don't get flagged for fix-ups.
 The assembly code must use all relative branches and only accessing data/code at a fixed address.
 Data passed in on the PLASMA evaluation stack is readily accessed with the X register and the zero page address of the ESTK.
 The X register must be properly saved, incremented, and/or decremented to remain consistent with the rest of PLASMA.
 Parameters are **popped** off the evaluation stack with `INX`, and the return value is **pushed** with `DEX`.

-## <a name="implementation"></a>Implementation
+## Implementation

 Both the Pascal and Java VMs used a bytecode to hide the underlying CPU architecture and offer platform agnostic application execution.
 The application and tool chains were easily moved from platform to platform by simply writing a bytecode interpreter and small runtime to translate the higher level constructs to the underlying hardware.
 The performance of the system was dependent on the actual hardware and efficiency of the interpreter.
 Just-in-time compilation wasn't really an option on small, 8-bit systems.
 FORTH, on the other hand, was usually implemented as a threaded interpreter.
 A threaded interpreter will use the address of functions to call as the code stream instead of a bytecode, eliminating one level of indirection with a slight increase in code size.
 The threaded approach can be made faster at the expense of another slight increase in size by inserting an actual Jump SubRoutine opcode before each address, thus removing the interpreter's inner loop altogether.

 All three systems were implemented using stack architecture.
 Pascal and Java were meant to be compiled high-level languages, using a stack machine as a simple compilation target.
 FORTH was meant to be written directly as a stack-oriented language, similar to RPN on HP calculators.
 The 6502 is a challenging target due to its unusual architecture so writing a bytecode interpreter for Pascal and Java results in some inefficiencies and limitations.
 FORTH's inner interpreter loop on the 6502 tends to be less efficient than most other CPUs.
 Another difference is how each system creates and manipulates its stack.
 Pascal and Java use the 6502 hardware stack for all stack operations.
 Unfortunately the 6502 stack is hard-limited to 256 bytes.
 However, in normal usage this isn't too much of a problem as the compilers don't put undue pressure on the stack size by keeping most values in global or local variables.
 FORTH creates a small stack using a portion of the 6502's zero page, a 256 byte area of low memory that can be accessed with only a byte address and indexed using either of the X or Y registers.
 With zero page, the X register can be used as an indexed, indirect address and the Y register can be used as an indirect, indexed address.